-For as long as PPC advertising has been around there have been those looking to exploit the system in an effort to put their competitors out of business.
-Most are aware of click fraud, the most prevalent form of PPC fraud, but there are many other types of fraudulent attacks that you must know about as an advertiser.
-Don’t think for a second that these exploits are rare and cannot happen to you or the campaign you are managing.
-These harmful events have become part of the digital advertising ecosystem and some marketers are already “baking” fraud into their ROI (not a great way to deal with fraud).
-Follow this guide to learn about the other forms of PPC fraud and how to combat them.
+For as long as PPC advertising has been around there have been those looking to exploit the system in an effort to put their competitors out of business or make more money.
+Most are aware of click fraud, the most prevalent form of PPC fraud, but there are many other sneaky practices that you should know about as an advertiser.

 When affiliates are committing impression fraud they are using the company’s brand to create an advantage that they otherwise would not have.
 People are more likely to click on ads that are from a known brand.
 Using the company’s brand gives the affiliate more validity.
 Users will click on the ad unaware that is is an impersonation and then be redirected to the company’s website.
 When they make a purchase it will be credited to the affiliate and they will receive a commission.